bjaegerthomas/tech-interview-prep/leetcode_activities/0424_longest_repeatiung_character_replacement/README.md

 # Thoughts

-I think this approximates most closely what i was trying to fo without using a hash table.
+I think this approximates most closely what I was trying to do without using a hash table.
 I didn't think to use ascii values.